 - Salt, Garlic Powder, and Onion Powder

+Step 1: Blend the “cheese” sauce.
 Blend all the ingredients in a high speed blender or food processor until creamy.
-You can make it in advance if you’d like, just cover and keep in the refrigerator until you’re ready to eat!
+You can make it in advance if you’d like, just cover and keep in the refrigerator for up to 2 days, until you’re ready to eat!

-Now all that’s left is to assemble the nachos.
 Start by layering the potato crisps on a plate or platter, then top with ground beef, sliced pickles, bacon, lettuce, tomatoes, and sesame seeds.
-Drizzle on the cheese sauce and dig in to your Bacon Cheeseburger Nachos!
+Drizzle on the cheese sauce and dig in to your nachos!

 Bacon “Cheese” Burger Nachos (Paleo, Whole30)